 MPSC Reports on the Status of Electric Competition in Michigan

-To date, Michigan remains one of 20 states that had full or limited restructuring of the electric market.
-Benchmark information comparing Michigan’s electric retail rates to the 20 restructured states, 10 largest states, midwest states and the national average can be found in Section I (D) of this report.
+To date, Michigan remains one of 20 states that had full or limited restructuring of the competitive electric market.
+Benchmark information comparing Michigan’s electric retail rates to the 20 restructured states, 10 largest states, Midwest states and the national average can be found in Section I (D) of this report.

-In 2016, the Commission issued multiple orders that adhere to the established framework for Michigan’s electric customer choice programs and support the provisions of Public Act 141 of 2000 and Public Acts 286 and 295 of 2008.
+In 2017, the Commission issued multiple orders that adhere to the established framework for Michigan’s electric customer choice programs and support the provisions of Public Act 141 of 2000, Public Acts 286 and 295 of 2008 and Public Act 341 of 2016.

 Highlights of the report include: